anitamezzetti/causal_structure_stock_prices/README.md

 In order to do that, we create a function to calculate the direct information.

-Please find more information regarding the steps and the results in the report.
+Please find more information regarding our steps in the report.
+The resulting causal structure, obtained using